0xleft/piehydra/README.md

 ## Install

-Note you must have hydra-thc installed for this to work.
+Note you must have hydra installed for this to work.

 `sudo apt install hydra`

-Hydra-thc is licensed under AGPL which can be found [here](https://github.com/vanhauser-thc/thc-hydra/blob/master/LICENSE)
+Note that hydra itself is licensed under AGPL which can be found [here](https://github.com/vanhauser-thc/thc-hydra/blob/master/LICENSE)

 ```bash
 pip install piehydra